 National Arts and Humanities Month (October)

-Colonialism brought an end to authentic African dance.
-Lawrence M. Jackson, Associate Professor of Dance at George Mason University, who in 2011 co-authored and edited a special edition on Black dance in the Journal of Pan African Studies, explains how Black dance keeps those African cultural traditions alive and is an affirmation of identity and […]
+Colonialism sought to disrupt and erase authentic African dance traditions.
+Lawrence M. Jackson, Professor of Dance at George Mason University, who co-authored and edited a landmark special edition on Black Dance in the Journal of Pan African Studies, explains how Black dance sustains African cultural traditions and serves as a powerful affirmation of identity, resilience, […]

 A/V requirements: Internet Access, Laptop, LCD Projector, Screen